 Ljungqvist explains the modifications will make the torpedo even more suitable to the rapidly changing global defence environment, where there are even greater requirements on weapons to be precise and efficient.

 “Today, it’s very seldom that you have a full-scale war where two countries are fighting each other,” he says.
 “Instead, we are seeing more low-conflict scenarios where small-scale clashes are outside of war and where there’s civilian traffic around.
 You absolutely need to have true target indication on your weapon systems.”

 Ljungqvist says the new generation torpedo system will address this need for precision in a variety of ways.
 Like the current Torpedo 45, the new system will employ a wire-control system.
 This will allow operators to target enemy assets with precision and safely abort attacks when required, for example if a civilian or other friendly vessel is at any risk.

 “You can direct the torpedo to stop or select another target,” says Ljungqvist.
 If the wire breaks, the torpedo will either go for the designated target and kill it or in peace time, abort the mission and go into safe mode.”

 Ljungqvist says that the new torpedo has a more efficient power system and more sophisticated guidance systems that will help it to overcome increasingly advanced submarine countermeasure systems.

-The new torpedo system is due to be delivered to the Swedish Royal Navy in 2022, and Ljungqvist says there are also high levels of interest being expressed by other nations.
+”Besides orders from the Royal Swedish Navy and recently also the Finnish Navy, Ljungqvist says there are also high levels of interest being expressed by other nations.